- Physiological Basis of Emotion

 For the most part, fears are learned.
 Parents can do much in “helping the child to avoid fears by not displaying fears themselves.
 Sometimes children have to learn not to fears, as for example with thunderstorms.
 This can be done by patiently showing the child the real beauty of the storm and quietly explaining it.
 If parents refrain from putting night lights in the child’s room and from threatening him with bed in the dark for punishment, and do not allow him to be frightened by older children’s stories of monsters hiding in the dark, a youngster may grow up never thinking of darkness as frightening.
 Some fears and anxieties are inevitable, but they can be lessened by creating a relaxed home atmosphere.

 Anger and aggression can best be handled by understanding.
 The temper tantrums of the negativistic child are universal.
 They may be lessened in frequency and degree (but not eliminated entirely) by being ignored (if possible), or by finding a cause, such as over tiredness.
 Giving a child what he wants he throws a tantrum is a good example of reinforcing an undesirable response.
 On the other hand, punishing aggression severely leads to hostility.
 This is obviously easy to say but very difficult to handle.
 Where possible, parents should steer the energy of aggression into more constructive channels.
-In a latter chapter we shall have to say about aggression.
+In a latter chapter we shall have to say about aggression. - Emotional Development: In a very real way we can think of emotions in the child as reactions to the world around him.
+Most of the infant’s emotions center on physiological needs and they change later as language enters his repertoire of responses.
+As later emotions appear, they may be used to control such early responses as fear, anger, and affection.
+Emotions follow a general-to-specific of development, from general excitement to a specific focus, such as hostility toward a baby brother.
+By the age of two, most children have shown patterns of fear, disgust, anger, jealousy, distress, excitement, delight, joy, elation, and affection for specific people.

 That maturation plays a significant part in emotional development is shown by the fact that children will cry, smile, or laugh even if they have not had an opportunity to observe these reaction in others; even deaf-blind children show such behavior.
 The role of learning can be seen, however, in that different methods of expression of a particular emotion occur among different cultures.
 We can learn specific tears, of snakes, for example, just by being told that some snakes are harmful.
 Affection for parents may first develop out of simple baby tending and then emerge into an over dependency.
 Jealously may arise from the competition for attention from a new baby in the family, and later develop into bickering sibling rivalry.
 Sympathy is another socially instigated emotion involving identification with others in distress.
 Childish sympathy can be seen in one toddler crying just because another one is.